elnoor/hashtag-aze/README.md

 `Note:` To create WebView app refer to this [link](https://medium.com/@bydlocoder228/react-app-in-android-webview-678ae6e30b92) or use the source code of the app that is build for caps-az.

+`Note: ` If you are building React app to make Android app make sure you change `package.json` and add `"homepage": "file:///android_asset/"` after name of project.

 ### Building Production App

 `npm run build` builds the app for production to the `build` folder.<br />